-IMMANENCE PHILOSOPHY, I, accepts the self-sufficiency of philosophical thought in accomplishing its task, i.e., the auto-nomy of reason, 12; it does not reject the metaphysical way to what transcends human thought; classical imm. phil. was based on a metaphysical "prima philoso-phia"; rationalistic Imm.
+IMMANENCE PHILOSOPHY, I, accepts the self-sufficiency of philosophical thought in accomplishing its task, i.e., the autonomy of reason, 12; it does not reject the metaphysical way to what transcends human thought; classical imm. phil. was based on a metaphysical "prima philoso-phia"; rationalistic Imm.
 Phil. involves the attempt to overstep the boundaries of phil. thought in the idea of an absolute deified thought, viz., the "intellectus archetypus"; Imm.
 Phil. does not necessarily imply the belief in the self-sufficiency of only logical thought; it varies from rationalism to modern logical positivism and the irrationalistic phil. of life; modern existentialism, 13; Imm.
-Phil., taken in a narrow sense, views all reality as immanent in consciousness, breaking the bridge between an extra-mental "Ding an sich" and the functions of human consciousness, 14; immanence phil. in a wide sense is all philosophy that seeks its Archimedean point in philoso-phic thought itself; on this standpoint there is a current which stresses the purely theoretical character of philosopurely theoretical character of philosophy; the theoretical is only one of the many aspects from which we may view the cosmos, although it is the only one from which we can really grasp the cosmos in the view of totality; but this school of phil, also brings to the fore the self-sufficiency of "transcendental thought" as its Archimedean point; the theoretical cosmos is the creation of phil. theoretical cosmos is the creation of philos. thought, 14; religious and "weltan-schauliche" convictions cannot claim re-cognition in the domain of philosophy; this is the neutrality postulate; it is dethis is the neutrality postulate; it is defended by RICKERT and THEODOR LITT, a.o.; the inner problematic situation of immanence philosophy; the choice of this standpoint requires philosophy to transcend the limits of phil. thought, 15; the necessary religious transcending in the choice of the immanence standpoint; this choice is not an act of a "transcendental subject of thought", because this "subject" is merely an abstract concept; it is a religious act of the full self which a religious act of the full self which transcends the diversity of the modal as-pects; this choice of the immanence standpoint is a choice of position in an idolatrous sense, 20; RICKERT's assertion "if we are able to determine the boundaries of thought through thinking, we must also be able to exceed these limits" contains an overt contradiction on the immanence\standpoint, 22 (note); on this standpoint RICKERT lacks an appreciation of the transcendence of our selfhood, 23; immarence phil. stands and falls with the dogma of the autonomy of theoretical thought, 35; imm. phil. seeks the starting point for the theoretical synthesis in theoretical reason, 45; such synthesis can be performed with each of the aspects; the process invariably amounts to the absolutization of a special synthetically grasped modal aspect; this is the source of many "-isms", 46; in Greek and scholastic metaphysics the concept of "being" as an "analogical unity" lies at the basis of the diversity of aspects, 47; "-isms" in "pure" mathematics, and in ethics, aesthetics and theology, 48.
+Phil., taken in a narrow sense, views all reality as immanent in consciousness, breaking the bridge between an extra-mental "Ding an sich" and the functions of human consciousness, 14; immanence phil. in. a wide sense is all philosophy that seeks its Archimedean point in philoso-phic thought itself; on this standpoint there is a current which stresses the purely theoretical character of philosophy; the theoretical is only one of the many aspects from which we may view the cosmos, although it is the only one from which we can really grasp the cos-mos in the view of totality; but this school of phil, also brings to the fore the self-sufficiency of "transcendental thought" as its Archimedean point; the theoretical cosmos is the creation of philos. thought, 14; religious and "weltanschauliche" convictions cannot claim recognition in the domain of philosophy; this is the neutrality postulate; it is defended by RICKERT and THEODOR LITT, a.o.; the inner problematic situation of immanence philosophy; the choice of this standpoint requires philosophy to transcend the limits of phil. thought, 15; the necessary religious transcending in the choice of the immanence standpoint; this choice is not an act of a "transcendental subject of thought", because this "subject" is merely an abstract concept; it is a religious act of the full self which transcends the diversity of the modal aspects; this choice of the immanence standpoint is a choice of position in an idolatrous sense, 20; RICKERT's assertion "if we are able to determine the boundaries of thought through thinking, we must also be able to exceed these limits" contains an overt contradiction on the immanence standpoint, 22 (note); on this standpoint RICKERT lacks an appreciation of the transcendence of our selfhood, 23; immanence phil. stands and falls with the dogma of the autonomy of theoretical thought, 35; imm. phil. seeks the starting point for the theoretical synthesis in theoretical reason, 45; such synthesis can be performed with each of the aspects; the process invariably amounts to the absolutization of a special synthetically grasped modal aspect; this is the source of many "-isms", 40; in Greek and scholastic metaphysics the concept of "being" as an "analogical unity" lies at the basis of the diversity of aspects, 47; "-isms" in "pure" mathematics, and in ethics, aesthetics and theology, 48.